 Summary: Alder the Mender has bad dreams regarding his dead wife.
 He sees her begging for help at the wall dividing the living from the dead.
 Unable to sleep, he seeks the aid of the ex-Archmage, Sparrowhawk, who in turn sends him to his pal, King Lebannen.

-Cons: Ursula K. Leguin’s The Other Wind reminds me a lot of Arthur C. Clarke, not only in her unique, minimalist style, but in her threadbare plotting–which somehow goes from making you want to fall asleep to giving you a new understanding and perspective on life.
+Cons: Ursula K. Leguin’s The Other Wind reminds me a lot of Arthur C. Clarke, not only in her unique, minimalist style, but in her threadbare plotting, which somehow goes from making you want to fall asleep to giving you a new perspective on life.
 It’s a lot like the movie, 2001: Space Odyssey, which I tell my friends is a very boring, but very excellent movie.

 Pros: The beginning of this book was incredible.
-Leguin moved right into the story, instantly engaging you with the power of her plot.
+Leguin moves right into the story, instantly engaging the reader.
 Alder is a character you can really identify with, and the scenes describing his dreams of death really did creep me out!
 The symbolism of the wall was both powerful and obvious, at first, but as the plot unfolds you realize the symbol is not quite as you understood it, and then the grand metaphor that is the The Other Wind becomes apparent.
-To put it bluntly: this is a book of grand themes, much like the classic literature of the past, and gives new insights into life and death, and possibly even helps reconsider fear of death as well.
+To put it bluntly: this is a book about grand themes, much like the classic literature of the past, and gives new insights into life and death, and might possibly even help readers reconsider their fear of death as well.